mozilla/addon-sdk/AOM Native Jetpack Support.md

 1. We build on top of Mochitests, using a simple header which installs an SDK test and pipes the assertions/failures to the Mochitest framework.
 2. We build our own Jetpack test harness using the cfx internals that we have, which are already being used for a Jetpack test suite which is currently limited to tests in the `addon-sdk` directory of mozilla-central.

-The former seems like it may be the quickest path to sucess, but I think that the latter should be the end goal, so I feel like the latter is the path to take because there probably isn't going to be much reusuable work in the two options.
+The former seems like it may be the quickest path to success, but I think that the latter should be the end goal, so I feel like the latter is the path to take because I'm not sure how much reusuable work is in the two options.

 ## Phase 2 (2014 Q2 - ?)

 In the second phase we have a few remaining very important issues to consider which address the end of life for Flightdeck.
-There are many different options that can be taken here after Phase 1, and really no limitations, because it should be possible for the community to develop an infinite number of tools around the instruction set described for `jpm`, but Mozilla should provide a replacement for the functionality provided by Flightdeck, probably as an add-on first which could
+There are many different options that can be taken after Phase 1, and really no limitations, because it should be possible for the community to develop an infinite number of tools around the instruction set described for `jpm`, but Mozilla should provide a replacement for the functionality provided by Flightdeck, probably as an add-on first which could